 Various types of cyber security assessments can be done to enhance the security of a given subject but when it comes to red-teaming, things get much more intense, severe and sophisticated.

-Red team Operations realise an organisation about the way they detect, respond and prevent a sophisticated attack, this gives an insight to them as to where to focus and learn lessons after completion of such operations, which are being done in a controlled manner by a red team.
+Redteam Operations realise an organisation about the way they detect, respond and prevent a sophisticated attack, this gives insight to them as to where to focus and learn lessons after the completion of such operations, which are being done in a controlled manner by a red team.

 Red teams are often viewed under a grey shade due to their way of testing and sophistication.
 Let’s see how it is different from Penetration testing.